jeremycherfas/user/pages/03.blog/136.back-in-business/item.md

 ![Hooch](hooch.png){.center}

 Back from almost 6 weeks away (and no inclination to write here) my first order of business was to coax my sourdough leaven back to life.
 In 36 hours I managed to go from the somewhat smelly jar above to the rather delicious bread below.
 And I [wrote about it over on Fornacalia](http://www.fornacalia.com/2016/resurrection/), which, like the leaven, has been a little bit neglected of late.
+So what gives?

 ![Crumb](crumb.png){.center}